Igorollo/R_project/README.md

 ## 6. Authors

-Paula Banach, 440186
+**Paula Banach**, 440186

-Igor Kołodziej, 440239
+**Igor Kołodziej**, 440239

+## 7. Disclaimer
-**NOTE:** Ensure all paths and specific configurations (especially Python environment and pandoc in app/server.R) are adjusted for your local setup.
+Ensure all paths and specific configurations (especially Python environment and pandoc in app/server.R) are adjusted for your local setup.